 On March 5, 2018, the seventh round of NAFTA renegotiations concluded.
 The representatives of the United States, Canada, and Mexico admit that progress has been slow.
 The North American Free Trade Agreement is the world's largest free trade agreement.

 That same day, President Trump said he would exempt Canada and Mexico from steel tariffs if they agreed to a new NAFTA accord.
 On March 1, he had announced a 35 percent tariff on steel and a 10 percent tariff on aluminum.

 The NAFTA renegotiations began on August 16, 2017.
 The three countries had hoped to finish by the end of 2017.
-Instead, it looks like they will continue through March 2018 or even into 2019.
+The new deadline could be July 2018.
+Mexico is holding a presidential election that month.

-President Trump appointed U.S. Trade Representative Robert Lighthizer to appear for the United States.
+President Trump appointed U.S. Trade Representative Robert Lighthizer to represent the United States.
 The talks follow through on Trump's executive order to renegotiate NAFTA signed on January 23, 2017.

 In his first 100 days, Trump threatened to withdraw from NAFTA if Canada and Mexico refused to renegotiate.
 They are willing because the agreement is outdated.
 For example, it doesn't address internet commerce.
 It also needs to incorporate the environmental and labor protections that are in side agreements.
 For more, see NAFTA Purpose and History.

 The Trump administration wants to lower the trade deficit between the United States and Mexico.
 In 2017, Americans bought $71 billion more imports from Mexico than vice versa.
 The trade deficit with Canada is smaller.

 To do this, the administration wants to rewrite the rules on auto manufacturing and trade.
 Negotiators from each country have agreed to decrease the percentage of a vehicle sourced in Mexico.
 It also wants stronger protection for U.S. digital trade and intellectual properties.